MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-apis.md

 </tr>
 </table>

-## Limitations involved with using the Customer 360 Relationship APIs
+## Limitations involved with using the Customer Insights Relationship APIs

-See the **EntityMetadata** table in the [Customer 360 Swagger webpage](https://tip.api.ci.ai.dynamics.com/swagger/index.html).
+See the **EntityMetadata** table in the [Customer Insights Swagger webpage](https://tip.api.ci.ai.dynamics.com/swagger/index.html).

 ### Limitations Common to all APIs